Monday, February 07, 2011

 English and Indian Literature

 Ngugi’s experience in Kenya will resonate with many Indians.
 I myself grew up in the Hindi belt, in the central Indian city of Gwalior.
-Though I went to an English medium school run by Carmelite nuns, I only spoke Hindi at home and in my neighborhood until I left home for college.
+Though I went to an English medium school run by Carmelite nuns (of St. Teresa of Avila), I only spoke Hindi at home and in my neighborhood until I left home for college.
 In the classroom—except in the Hindi class—I too was required to speak only English.
 Failure to comply meant public embarrassment.
-Though English had little relevance to my everyday life, I recall how parents in our neighborhood—of middleclass professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi.
+Though English then had little relevance to my everyday life, I recall how parents in our neighborhood—of middleclass professionals in a textile factory—took pride in their children’s English skills, but none ever for Hindi, which is what everyone spoke (‘Hindi’ is a catchall for a range of linguistic dialects, such as Hindustani, Awadhi, Bhojpuri, Garhwali, Haryanvi, etc., as well as Modern Standard Hindi, a recent innovation).
 English had become a class marker; one used it to distinguish oneself from the riff-raff.
 Even today it is spoken by a small minority and floats atop a host of indigenous mother tongues.

 By the time I went to school, English had already acquired enormous practical benefits.
 Like a goddess, it offered new visions to converts like me, opened new doors, gave me access to a more dominant culture and a global economy where English proficiency is an undeniable asset.
-But my point here is neither about the benefits of English, nor to lament the course of history—who knows what an alternate history might have been?
-Rather it is to recall the politics surrounding the arrival and the spread of English in the colonies, to reflect on the reach and the world of the Indian writer in English, and—for the sake of a more complete accounting—to consider the costs that our attitude to English and its parent culture continues to extract from us.
-Following Ngugi on African writing, should we not also wonder whether Indian writing in English qualifies as Indian or as Indo-European literature (i.e., literature written by Indians in a European language), with Indian literature referring only to works in languages with long and pervasive roots in Indian cultures?
+The caste elites have understood this for generations and have used English as a tool to further entrench their power and dominance.
+The subaltern classes are only now using the same playbook to catch up, and understandably so!
+But my point here is neither about the many practical benefits of English, nor to lament the course of history—who knows what an alternate history might have been?
+Rather it is to recall the politics surrounding the arrival and the spread of English in the colonies, to reflect on the reach and the world of the Indian writer in English, and—for the sake of a more complete accounting—to also consider the costs that our attitude to English, its parent culture, and its speakers, continues to extract from us.
+Moreover, following Ngugi on African writing, should we not also wonder whether Indian writing in English qualifies as Indian or as Indo-European literature (i.e., literature written by Indians in a European language), with Indian literature referring only to works in languages with long and pervasive roots in Indian cultures?

 But wait, says a part of me, how can it be otherwise?
 The culture that brought us English and came to dominate us had greater power tied to its claim to greater knowledge.
 So long as this relationship holds in our minds, and we look up to that culture for our self-definition and direction, much else will remain too, including our writers’ insecurities and our elites’ colonial mindsets.
 I too am caught in its vortex.
 As an individual, perhaps the best approach to decolonizing my own mind—short of the radical choice Ngugi made for himself—is to be acutely aware of my predicament, interrogate my own linguistic and cultural hierarchies, and invite others to do the same.